 VPs, AVPs, Executive Directors, Managers & Supervisors

-Getting to know our leaders: Q & A with Rochelle Owen
+Getting to know our leaders: Q & A with Åsa Kachan

-"Getting to Know our Leaders" is a series of monthly profiles featuring Dalhousie University leaders on progress toward goals, upcoming challenges and opportunities, and insights on leadership
+"Getting to know our leaders" is a series of monthly profiles featuring Dalhousie University leaders on progress toward goals, upcoming challenges and opportunities, and insights on leadership

-What did you study in school?
+What did you study at university?